bwlewis/exm/README.md

 ## Warning

 This is experimental software and might be unstable.
-We've found a serious performance problem when used together with the superb OpenBLAS numeric library...still trying to figure that out.
+In particular, there are some unaccounted for performance issues with OpenMP-based multithreaded applications (for instance, programs linked to OpenMP BLAS libraries).

+There can also be a lot of page fault overhead with our approach.
+Recent versions of Linux swap might perform better in many cases, but we're working on that.

 ## Description